Information about equipment, adaptations, service and support to help you continue living independently at home.

 Personal assistants can provide a range of support including help:

-You can find out more about hiring a personal assistant, and the support we offer you to do so here.
+You can find out more about hiring a personal assistant, and the support we offer you to do so in our information sheets about Direct Payments.
+Click here to go to our information sheet page which includes two sheets about Direct Payments.

 If you are a tenant your landlord may arrange for adaptations to be carried out on the recommendation of an OT.
 You will not have to pay for work that they do as a landlord however some larger adaptations may have to be funded via a Disabled Facilities Grant.